 The amounts related to group undertakings are trading balances and are subject to agreed payment terms and are not subject to interest and are not secured.
+See related note 22.

 16. Creditors: amounts falling due after more than one year